Working Visit of Minister for Foreign Affairs Dr Vivian Balakrishnan to Hashemite Kingdom of Jordan, 16 to 17 March 2024

 17 MARCH 2024

-Minister for Foreign Affairs Dr Vivian Balakrishnan’s audience on King Abdullah II at the Royal Palace in Aqaba, 17 March 2024
+Minister for Foreign Affairs Dr Vivian Balakrishnan’s meeting with Jordan Deputy Prime Minister and Minister of Foreign Affairs and Expatriates Ayman Safadi in Amman, 16 March 2024

-Minister for Foreign Affairs Dr Vivian Balakrishnan’s call on Prime Minister Bishner Al Khasawneh in Amman, 17 March 2024
+Minister for Foreign Affairs Dr Vivian Balakrishnan’s meeting with Jordan Deputy Prime Minister and Minister of Foreign Affairs and Expatriates Ayman Safadi in Amman, 16 March 2024

-Minister for Foreign Affairs Dr Vivian Balakrishnan’s call on Prime Minister Bishner Al Khasawneh in Amman, 17 March 2024
+Minister for Foreign Affairs Dr Vivian Balakrishnan’s meeting with Jordan Deputy Prime Minister and Minister of Foreign Affairs and Expatriates Ayman Safadi in Amman, 16 March 2024